Each something is a celebration of the nothing that supports it. —John Cage

 1. Knowing what we know, we know nothing: we believe our eyes (and ears, and words) but they are too busy verifying what has been stored in our cataloged universe.

 The Unlearning Specialist at the school is Pier Marton.
-After teaching media – and teaching learning – for more than thirty years at major U.S. universities, PM senses the urgent need to teach unlearning, and to focus on key blind spots: what is NOT being taught and NOT being perceived.
+After teaching media for more than thirty years at major U.S. universities, PM had just “the right brain surgery” – cf. below – to have now the urgent need to teach unlearning, and to focus on key blind spots: what is NOT being taught and NOT being perceived.
 We may start with media and the visible, but extend quickly to our “core concepts” – the source of our permanent distractions.

 The arrogance of normalcy. — PM